 A smart resettlement platform can be the primary data source during national crises, such as the COVID-19 pandemic, and help to provide health resources and communications to refugees.

-Increased transparency and dialogue among stakeholders are critical to meeting the needs of refugee populations and all resettlement organisations.
-Additionally, open communication is imperative to minimising disruption to current operations and processes.
-Increased buy-in through stakeholder engagement would enable an interoperable centralised environment for the US refugee resettlement process.
+Increased transparency and dialogue among stakeholders are critical to meeting the needs of refugee populations and all resettlement organizations.
+Additionally, open communication is imperative to minimizing disruption to current operations and processes.
+Increased buy-in through stakeholder engagement would enable an interoperable centralized environment for the US refugee resettlement process.

 A smart resettlement platform would help service providers be more streamlined and connected.
-Enhanced data security and data-sharing practises would reduce processing times; automating administrative tasks and utilising housing and job placement tools would help improve integration and resettlement outcomes.
-With enhanced technological tools and dedication across stakeholders, a smart resettlement platform could lead to higher-quality integration outcomes for refugees, government agencies and local communities.
+Enhanced data security and data-sharing practices would reduce processing times; automating administrative tasks and utilizing housing and job placement tools would help improve integration and resettlement outcomes.
+With enhanced technological tools and dedication across stakeholders, a smart resettlement platform could lead to higher-quality integration outcomes for refugees, government agencies, and local communities.

 Deloitte Government & Public Services is committed to improving public outcomes through a focus on people.
 At Deloitte, we think about the complex issues facing the public sector and develop relevant, timely, and sustainable solutions for our clients.